Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 How to shop compliant, tested hemp

-• Intoxicating hemp beverages limited to ≤ 5 mg per serving and ≤ 10 mg per container until Nov 13, 2026 (P.L.
-2025, c.
-215)
+• Intoxicating hemp beverages limited to ≤ 5 mg THC per serving and ≤ 10 mg per container between May 31 and Nov 13, 2026.

-• ISO 17025‑accredited, DEA‑registered lab testing required for intoxicating hemp beverages starting April 13, 2026
+• ISO 17025‑accredited, DEA‑registered labs required for testing intoxicating hemp beverages (from April 13, 2026).

 Helpful resource: Learn more about New Jersey, USA